A/B testing can be as simple as reciting the alphabet.

 Test variants with different versions of a micro conversion’s calls to action and buttons and set that micro conversion as the primary objective.
 Then, set the macro conversions on your site as secondary objectives.

 If you see a strong correlation, this is a good sign that your sales funnel is working as it should.

-And if you don’t, this is a sign that you may need to re-think your micro conversions.
+If you don’t, this is a sign that you may need to re-think your micro conversions.

 Create variants, launch tests, and see which elements are most effective at generating the micro conversions that drive macro conversions for your business.

-In many cases, these will be small changes — but they can quickly add up and have a positive impact in driving the results you want.
+In many cases, these will be small changes — but they can add up quickly and have a positive impact in driving the results you want.

 In the previous tip, I mentioned the importance of having several micro conversion goals throughout your site.